LibraryCarpentry/librarycarpentry.github.io/pages/teach.md

 [Carpentries workshops](../workshops/) teach researchers the skills and perspectives to work more effectively and reproducibily with data and software.
-Our workshops use open, collaboratively developed [Software Carpentry](https://software-carpentry.org/lessons/) and [Data Carpentry](http://www.datacarpentry.org/lessons/) lessons with materials on topics from data organization to version contrtrol.
-All our workshops are taught by volunteer instructors, and we have more than 1400 volunteer instructors around the world.
+Our workshops use open, collaboratively developed [Software Carpentry](https://software-carpentry.org/lessons/) and [Data Carpentry](http://www.datacarpentry.org/lessons/) lessons with materials on topics from data organisation to version contrtrol.
+All our workshops are taught by volunteer instructors, and we have more than 1,400 volunteer instructors around the world.

 Becoming an instructor with The Carpentries connects you with a global